Autism Spectrum Disorder (ASD)

 ASD during childhood

 People who have ASD are born with it.
 In most cases, symptoms are noticed by the time a child is 2 years old.
-But if symptoms are severe, a parent may notice them as early as when a child is 12 months old.
+Some symptoms may be seen as early as age 9 months.

 Parents often become concerned when their toddler: